MaxwellKendall/v2.maxwellkendall.com/src/blog-posts/fundamentals/dynamic-programming.md

 This property requires that the answer to the problem is defined as the answer to the same problem with different inputs.

-Two of the most common examples of this algorithmic pattern, [the fibonacci sequence](https://leetcode.com/problems/fibonacci-number/description/) and [climbing stairs](https://leetcode.com/problems/climbing-stairs/description/), are perfect illustrations of both of these properties.
+Two of the most common examples of this algorithmic pattern, [the fibonacci sequence](https://leetcode.com/problems/fibonacci-number/description/) and [climbing stairs](https://leetcode.com/problems/climbing-stairs/description/), are perfect illustrations of both properties.

 ## The Fibonacci Sequence

 > What is the nth number in the Fibonacci sequence?

-> The Fibonacci sequence is defined such that each term (after the first two) is the sum of the previous two terms.
+> Fibonacci sequence: each term (after the first two) is the sum of the previous two terms.

 ```python
 cache = {}